olejardamir/playground-basic/README.md

-#### Was asked to do a coding assessment, never heard back from the company in question (Smile, Digital Health), so I guess they do not need this anymore, and so I am making it public.
+#### Was asked to do a coding assessment, never heard back from the company in question (Smile, Digital Health), so I guess they do not need this anymore, and therefore I am making it public.

 # HAPI FHIR Playground: